Rent a car and discover the hidden gems of Thailand

 The Most Important Driving Rules

-A phenomenal chance to operate a foreign car is the best as you can manage everything without worrying about the time.
-However, that doesn’t end in figuring out how you can legally drive on Thailand’s roads with an International Driver’s License.
-Compliance with traffic laws and regulations is an essential thing.
+Compliance with traffic laws and regulations is an essential thing when driving in a foreign country.
 Do also remember that an International Driver’s License is a primary requirement of car rental agencies in Thailand.

 An international driver in a foreign land should always hold their National Driving License and the International Driving License for Thailand.
 Traveling without any of those is a grave offense in the country.
-You are risking the lives of your passengers.
-High penalties and charges are waiting for stubborn individuals.
-It is significant to possess an International Driver’s License, especially if you don’t want to get called out by the Thailand authorities.
+With an IDP, you don’t need to go through the hassle of getting a Thai driving license.

 In searching on how to get an International Driver’s License for Thailand, you will see that there are exemptions for the nations under the 1949 Geneva and Vienna Convention on Road Traffic.
 However, nationals from those countries may have a hard time transacting at some car rental providers.
 So, it is better to have an International Driver’s License in Thailand.
 Make sure also that your contact number on your IDP is working.